2024 Best Legal Professions Schools in South Carolina

 Top South Carolina Schools in Legal Professions

-Any student pursuing a degree in legal professions has to look into University of South Carolina - Columbia.
-Located in the city of Columbia, UofSC is a public university with a very large student population.
+Every student pursuing a degree in legal professions has to check out University of South Carolina - Columbia.
+Located in the medium-sized city of Columbia, UofSC is a public university with a very large student population.
 A Best Colleges rank of #152 out of 2,217 schools nationwide means UofSC is a great university overall.

-There were about 199 legal professions students who graduated with this degree at UofSC in the most recent data year.
-Legal Professions degree recipients from University of South Carolina - Columbia earn a boost of around $20,284 above the typical income of legal professions majors.
+There were approximately 200 legal professions students who graduated with this degree at UofSC in the most recent data year.
+Legal Professions degree recipients from University of South Carolina - Columbia get an earnings boost of approximately $20,284 over the typical income of legal professions graduates.

-There were about 189 legal professions students who graduated with this degree at Charleston Law in the most recent year we have data available.
-Degree recipients from the legal professions major at Charleston School of Law earn $7,361 above the average college graduate in this field shortly after graduation.
+There were approximately 177 legal professions students who graduated with this degree at Charleston Law in the most recent data year.
+Degree recipients from the legal professions program at Charleston School of Law earn $7,361 above the standard college grad in this field shortly after graduation.

-There were roughly 3 legal professions students who graduated with this degree at South University, Columbia in the most recent year we have data available.
-After graduation, legal professions degree recipients generally make an average of $28,293 in their early careers.
+There were approximately 5 legal professions students who graduated with this degree at South University, Columbia in the most recent year we have data available.
+Soon after graduation, legal professions degree recipients usually make about $28,293 in their early careers.

 More information about a degree in legal professions from South University, Columbia